We may earn a small fee from the companies mentioned in this post.

 Room 40’s operations, though cloaked in the utmost secrecy, were instrumental in shaping the course of the First World War.
 Its dedicated staff, using a blend of manual techniques and nascent technology, delivered intelligence that would prove to be a game-changer in the murky waters of wartime naval strategy.
 While many individuals contributed to Room 40’s efforts, some notable figures include:

-Captain Reginald ‘Blinker’ Hall: As Director of Naval Intelligence, Hall played a critical role in managing the intelligence produced by Room 40 and interpreting its strategic implications.
+Captain Reginald ‘Blinker’ Hall: As Director of Naval Intelligence, Hall played a critical role in managing the intelligence produced by Room 40 The Admiralty and interpreting its strategic implications.

 Alastair Denniston: A language teacher and classicist, Denniston would later head the Government Code and Cypher School.
 He was instrumental in solving some of the more complex German codes.